Mexidense/custom_erc20_smart_contract/README.md

 # First step with Ganache & Truffle

-Implementation, debuging and testing ERC20 contract using Ganache & Truffle
+Implementation, debuging and testing a custom ERC20 contract using Ganache & Truffle.